Gen Z Consumers & Sustainability: 5 Key Trends Shaping 2024

 In summary, while sustainability does matter to Gen Z, it’s not their top concern.
 Brands should consider this when crafting their marketing strategies, balancing sustainability with other priorities that resonate more deeply with this generation.

-Read more about Gen Z and sustainable consumption in Opeepl Gen Z Tracker, Wave 2, report.
+Read more about Gen Z and sustainable consumption in our latest Youth Pulse Report.